fatma796/The-Last-Checkpoint/README.md

 --- My Readiness for the Next Step :

 As I complete this software development bootcamp, I feel more prepared and confident in taking the next step in my career.
 My background in graphic design and UX/UI design, combined with my new technical skills in full-stack development, allows me to bridge the gap between design and development.
-I am eager to apply this knowledge in real-world projects, whether through employment, freelancing, or personal ventures like my e-commerce platform.
+I am eager to apply this knowledge in real-world projects, whether through employment, freelancing, or personal ventures.

 --- Skills Gained During the Bootcamp :